mavcyh/portfolio/src/content/post/soundspace/index.md

 </div>

 ## Full Development Journey
-I'll be taking you through the development journey start to finish, and showing you what I'd learnt.
-Sit back, it's a long one.
+The project was from an NYP module called the "Connected Systems Design Project".
+It required my team to create a connected system using embedded devices, a server, and web interface to solve a problem that would contribute to one of three themes: Green, Sustainability, Livability.

 ### My role
-The project was for a module in my course at NYP called the "Connected Systems Design Project".
-It required my team to create a connected system using embedded devices, a server, and web interface to solve a problem that would contribute to one of three themes: Green, Sustainability, Livability.

-We brainstormed, but eventually settled on an idea that I had conceived to improve livability, which is none other than the idea right here.
+My team brainstormed, but eventually settled on an idea that I had conceived to improve livability, which is none other than the idea right here.
 Having conceived the idea, I took the role of project lead.

 In the end, I would be in charge of laying the foundations of the project, deciding which technologies and frameworks we would be using, assigning team members roles based on their strengths, making sure that work was done on time, and helping them out whenever issues arose.

 ### Embedded device and modules
-![Beaglebone® Black Wireless Board](beaglebone_black_wireless.png) The embedded devices provided were [Beaglebone® Black Wireless Boards](https://www.beagleboard.org/boards/beaglebone-black-wireless), coming with a reasonably powerful Octavo Systems OSD3358 (1Ghz ARM® Cortex-A8) and Texas Instruments WL1835MOD for wireless connectivity.
+![Beaglebone® Black Wireless Board](beaglebone_black_wireless.png) The embedded devices provided were [Beaglebone® Black Wireless Boards](https://www.beagleboard.org/boards/beaglebone-black-wireless), equipped with a reasonably powerful Octavo Systems OSD3358 (1GHz ARM® Cortex-A8) and Texas Instruments WL1835MOD for wireless connectivity.
 The [Cloud9 IDE](https://aws.amazon.com/cloud9/) was used to program the boards via USB.

 Cloud9 was not enjoyable to use: the interface was outdated and there was no sense of any IntelliSense, making code editing painful on the eyes.
 Even Amazon has decided to stop updating Cloud9 effective July 25 [^1].